GirigallaPrathyusha/Responsive-Landing-Page/README.md

 4. Contact: Invitation for visitors to get in touch with the team or individual.

 Technologies Used
-HTML: Structure and layout of the page.
+1. HTML: Structure and layout of the page.
-CSS: Styling and responsive design, including section backgrounds and navbar effects.
+2.CSS: Styling and responsive design, including section backgrounds and navbar effects.
-JavaScript: Smooth scrolling, animations, and interaction effects.
+3.JavaScript: Smooth scrolling, animations, and interaction effects.